 BHSc (Nat) MNHAA

-Member of the Dr. Jason Hawrelak GIT Fellowship Program
+Dr. Jason Hawrelak GIT Fellowship Program Senior Associate

 Jessica has long been interested in health and is passionate about getting to the root of health concerns as well as practicing holistically.
 She thrives on assisting people to reach optimum health and to stay well, rather than just helping them when they become sick.

 Jessica’s gentle, calm and warm nature helps her patients to feel at ease.
 Recognising that health is often woven into lifestyle and life circumstances, she uses compassion and empathy to navigate a deeper understanding of each patient’s unique situation.